cyse7125-sp25-team01/static-site/README.md

-# 📌 Static Site with Caddy and Jenkins Pipeline
+# 📌 Static Site with Caddy and Jenkins Pipeline..

 This project sets up a **static website** served using the **Caddy** web server, containerized with **Docker**, and deployed via a **Jenkins pipeline**.
 The pipeline builds a **multi-architecture** image and pushes it to **Docker Hub**.